g-sherman/plugin_build_tool/index.md

                                 files
         --help                   Show this message and exit.

-**Note**: Confirmation is required before deploying as it removes the current version.
+**Note**: Unless using the --quick option, confirmation is required before deploying as it removes the current version.

+#### Deploying to a Profile

+If you use the `--user-profile` option, any `--plugin_path` or setting in `pb_tool.cfg` will be ignored and the plugin will be deployed to the appropriate user profile directory.

 ### Zip
     $ pb_tool zip --help